zapier/zapier-platform-cli/README-source.md

 };
 ```

-Notice that we include an input field called "style" to our trigger definition.
-Adding that field means that the bundle can contain data we can use in our GET requests.
-How the bundle gets its data is a bit complicated, so we'll summarize for now.
-When developing locally, you can manually supply a bundle in your tests (we will do that below).
-In production, the data comes from users Zaps.
-In a Zap, the user fills out a form field called "Style" and whatever value is entered there is what eventually ends up in the bundle.
+Notice that we now include and use an input field called "style".
+We have to add it in two places:

+* In the `inputFields` on `operation` - this defines the field as exposed in the Zapier UI.
+The user will see a form asking them to provide a "Style".
+* In the `listRecipes` function - we use the provided style via the bundle `bundle.inputData.style`.
+Since the field is not required - it could be null!

 Since we are developing locally, let's tweak the test to verify everything still works.
 Re-open `test/index.js` and paste this in: